swoller22/MozaicMaker/README.md

 #### Step 2: Starting the node server

+2. Navigate to the /MozaicMaker/server/ folder
 1. Run `npm install` to generate /node_modules/ dependencies
-2. Navigate to the /MozaicMaker/server/ folder and run 'node app.js'
+2. Run 'node app.js'

 #### Step 3: Running the client on localhost